Yucaerin/vebto/readme.md

 3. Run the script:
     ```bash
-    python3 mass_uploader.py
+    python3 mass_uploader_with_code_verification.py
     ```

-4. If target requires email verification:
+4. If the target requires email verification:
     - Script will prompt:
       ```
-      Enter the email verification link:
+      ❓ Is the verification via link or code? (link/code):
       ```
-    - Paste the link received by email (can be from temp email).
+    - If "link", paste the verification URL from email.
+    - If "code", input the 6-digit OTP.

 5. On success, shell URL will be saved to `result_upload.txt`.